AnujChaudhary00/MyPG/README.md

  - Reset password through email
  - Phone number verification using twillio.

-# Technology & tools used
+# Technology & Tools used
   Angular for frontend, Express and node.js as a backend, Mongodb(mongo cloud Atlas) and mongoose as a database, Twilio for phone verification, Nodemailer for email verification, Bootstrap for design.

 ## Development server